serpensalbus/MgnlDogs/docs/index.md

 # Welcome

-!!! danger

-    Please do not make use of the content of this site if you don't like dogs.

 ![Welcome dog](_img/bn_glasses.jpg)

 Here you can find how-tos and samples for Magnolia CMS.
 The current topic is how to integrate Magnolia AdminCentral using the Magnolia SSO module with an Identity Provider like Keycloak.